julius-d/radio-hits-playlist/README.md

 - When all remaining tracks are from the same artist, it continues placement to avoid infinite loops

 This step is particularly useful after shuffle operations or when combining multiple sources that might result in artist clustering.

+### `loadArtistNewestAlbum`
+The `loadArtistNewestAlbum` step loads all tracks from an artist's newest album or release.
+This step allows you to automatically include the latest content from your favorite artists without manually tracking their new releases.

+#### Parameters:
+- `artistId` (required): The Spotify artist ID
+- `name` (required): A descriptive name for the step (used for logging)
+- `albumTypes` (optional): Array of album types to consider.
+Defaults to `["album"]`

+#### Supported Album Types:
+- `"album"` - Full-length albums
+- `"single"` - Singles and individual tracks
+- `"compilation"` - Compilation albums
+- `"appears_on"` - Tracks that appear on compilations and various artist collections

+#### Notes:
+- Returns empty list if no matching albums are found
+- Newest release is determined by Spotify's release date sorting